Purchasing Managers' Index

 Purchasing managers' indexes (PMI) are economic indicators derived from monthly surveys of private sector companies.

-The three principal producers of PMIs are the Institute for Supply Management (ISM), which originated the manufacturing and non-manufacturing metrics produced for the United States, the Singapore Institute of Purchasing and Materials Management (SIPMM), which produces the Singapore PMI, and the S&P Global (from 2022 merger with IHS Markit), which produces metrics based on ISM's work for over 30 countries worldwide.
+The three principal producers of PMIs are S&P Global (from 2022 merger with IHS Markit), which produces PMIs for over 30 countries worldwide and developed the first service sector PMIs, and the Institute for Supply Management (ISM), which originated the manufacturing surveys produced for the United States.
+Other producers include the Singapore Institute of Purchasing and Materials Management (SIPMM), which produces the Singapore PMI, Swedbank in Sweden, NBS in mainland China, and Credit Suisse in Switzerland.

+An official global PMI is produced by S&P Global in association with J.P.Morgan, the ISM and IFPSM, which also includes detailed sector survey results.
+Regional headline indicators and detailed sector data are also compiled by S&P Global.

-ISM, SIPMM, and S&P separately compile purchasing managers' index (PMI) surveys on a monthly basis by polling businesses which represent the makeup of the respective business sector.
-ISM's surveys cover all NAICS categories.
-SIPMM survey covers all manufacturing sectors.
-The S&P survey covers private sector companies, but not the public sector.
+The purchasing managers' index (PMI) surveys are compiled on a monthly basis by polling businesses which represent the makeup of the respective business sector.
+S&P Global surveys cover manufacturing, services and in some cases also construction, while ISM's surveys cover all NAICS categories.
+SIPMM survey covers just the manufacturing sector.

-ISM began to produce the report for the United States in 1948.
 The surveys are released shortly after the end of the reference period.
 The actual release dates depend on the sector covered by the survey.
-Manufacturing data are generally released on the first business day of the month, followed by construction (S&P only) on the second working day, and non-manufacturing/services on the third business day.
-SIPMM produces the monthly bulletin since 1998 for the Singapore manufacturing sectors, with a focus on the electronics manufacturing sector since 1998.
-The data are released on the second business day of each month.
+Manufacturing data are generally released on the first business day of the month, non-manufacturing/services on the third business day, and construction on the fourth business day.